 - Windows 7 or Android Operating System

-- Quality durable cases available.
-Many with built in soft or hard keyboard
+- Quality durable cases are available.
+Many with built-in soft or hard keyboard

 I’m sure you will agree that on paper all looks promising.
 But how can you and your business benefit from this evolving technology?